Which is better TPO roofing or EPDM roofing

 What are the main differences between TPO and EPDM roofing?

-The main differences are that TPO is more reflective and cost-effective, while EPDM is more flexible and has a longer lifespan.
+The key differences are cost, reflectivity, and durability.
+TPO is typically more affordable and reflective, while EPDM is more durable and better for irregular roof shapes.

 Connect with certified professionals in your area